4 Reasons You Should Be Interested in Esports

 Check out these four major reasons for investors to get excited about the esports sector, which is poised to be a US$1 billion industry.

 With the esports market poised to become a US$1 billion industry, outpacing traditional forms of entertainment, there are four key reasons that investors should be interested in esports.

-At a 2018 conference put on by StableView Asset Management in Toronto, industry insiders and newcomers alike were given a glimpse into the ever-growing world of esports and how it has shifted from a platform for amateur gamers to one that has bred a profession.
+At a 2018 conference put on by StableView Asset Management in Toronto, industry insiders and newcomers alike were given a glimpse into the ever-growing world of esports and how it has shifted from a platform for amateur gamers to a professional industry.

-The Investing News Network attended a panel titled “Esports, Sports and Entertainment: The Investment Opportunity,” which outlined four major reasons investors should get excited about the esports sector.
-Even two years later they are still worth considering — read on to learn what participants said.
+The Investing News Network attended a panel titled “Esports, Sports and Entertainment: The Investment Opportunity,” which outlined four major reasons investors should get excited about the esports industry.
+Even three years later they are still worth considering — read on to learn what participants said.

 1. The industry is new and has growth potential

 While the gaming industry has been around for decades, the concept of investing in a sector that gives gamers a global reach in terms of what they play, who they play with and how those things come together for an overall experience is relatively new.

-“The fact is that the institutions, the bigger players, the bigger money, the support that the industry really needs, is finally coming and recognizing how this (sector) has matured,” stated Menashe Kestenbaum, founder and CEO of Enthusiast Gaming (TSXV:EGLX).
+“The fact is that the institutions, the bigger players, the bigger money, the support that the industry really needs, is finally coming and recognizing how this (sector) has matured,” stated Menashe Kestenbaum, founder and CEO of Enthusiast Gaming (TSX:EGLX,NASDAQ:EGLX).

 “The mature sectors — the institutions and players coming down, there is amazing chemistry right now of a new industry I think we are seeing being born right in front of us,” he added.

 2. It is more accessible than standard sports

 Esports and the competition entertainment world as a whole have been attracting a growing number of users turned video game players because of their lower participation cost and easier physical access compared to the standard sporting industry.

 “I really do think that this (industry) is going to far eclipse standard sports,” Kestenbaum explained.
 “Especially because you don’t have to go buy US$500 worth of hockey gear and dress up,” he added.